 The Company has entered into a royalty agreement associated with its leased properties with a related party, under which it is committed to pay royalties on product sold from its production facilities for which the Company has received payment from the end customer.
-Royalty expense is recorded as the product is sold, is included in costs of sales, and totaled less than 5% of cost of sales for the year ended December 31, 2020.
+Royalty expense is recorded as the product is sold, is included in costs of sales, and totaled less than 5% of cost of sales for both the years ended December 31, 2021 and 2020.